-10 handicap hurdlers go to post for the fourth race of the day at Lingfield, a 2 mile hurdle.
-See our betting tips and the full race preview.
+A field of seven will make there way to post for the second race of the day at Lingfield on Monday, a three mile handicap hurdle.
+See our betting tips and the full race preview below.